-At this point in the greenhouse growing calendar, you can also sow sweetcorn to ensure you can enjoy buttery corn on the cob as part of summer feasts.
+At this point in the greenhouse growing calendar, you can also sow sweetcorn.
+That way, you can enjoy buttery corn on the cob as part of summer feasts.

 Plan ahead for a harvest of kale throughout winter by starting the seeds off in the greenhouse this month.
-Find out more about how to grow kale is full of useful tips.
+Our guide on how to grow kale is full of useful tips.

 The mid-point of the greenhouse growing calendar calls for planting peas.
 Keep them in your greenhouse until they shoot to avoid them becoming a snack for mice.
-Plant them in newspaper pots or yoghurt containers to which you’ve added drainage holes.
+Plant them in newspaper pots or yoghurt containers to which you've added drainage holes.

 Sow seeds of winter lettuces such as 'May King', 'Veneziana' and 'Winter Density' in the greenhouse in July.
 You can use an old ice cream tub to start them off, but separate them later in the month to allow them space to grow.

-Swiss chard makes for a colourful autumn crop and the seeds should be sown in the greenhouse in August.
-Try ‘Bright Lights’, ‘Magenta Sunset’ and ‘Rhubarb Chard’.
+Swiss chard makes for a colorful autumn crop and the seeds should be sown in the greenhouse in August.
+Try 'Bright Lights', 'Magenta Sunset' and 'Rhubarb Chard'.

 Now is a good time to learn how to create a herb garden.
-Sow herbs such as basil, dill, chives and parsley in October for winter flavour for your recipes.
+Sow herbs such as basil, dill, chives and parsley for winter flavor for your recipes.

 You can also grow spring onions under a cloche ready to start harvesting in spring.
 For another spring crop, sow cauliflowers as well.
 You'll find all you need to know in our step-by-step guide to how to grow cauliflowers.